Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 40–45 km, about 1 to 1.5 hours by road.

-Why I go: For the sheer drama of a 600-foot waterfall crashing down a steep cliff, surrounded by dense greenery feels wild, raw and untouched.
+Why to go: For the sheer drama of a 600-foot waterfall crashing down a steep cliff, surrounded by dense greenery, feels wild, raw, and untouched.

 Top things to do: